Hubert H. Humphrey Metrodome: Roof

 To maintain the differential air pressure, spectators usually entered and left the seating and concourse areas through revolving doors, since the use of regular doors without an airlock would have caused significant loss of air pressure.
 The double-walled construction allowed warmed air to circulate beneath the top of the dome, melting accumulated snow.
 A sophisticated environmental control center in the lower part of the stadium was staffed to monitor the weather and make adjustments in air distribution to maintain the roof.

 Because it was unusually low to the playing field, the air-inflated dome occasionally figured into game action during baseball games.
 Major League Baseball had specific ground rules for the Metrodome.
 Any ball which struck the Dome roof, or objects hanging from it, remained in play; if it landed in foul territory it became a foul ball, if it landed in fair territory it became a fair ball.
 Any ball which became caught in the roof over fairground was a ground rule double.
 That has only happened three times in its history – Dave Kingman for the Oakland Athletics on May 4, 1984, the University of Minnesota Gophers player George Behr and Corey Koskie in 2004.
 The speakers, being closer to the playing surface, were hit more frequently, especially the speakers in foul ground near the infield, which were typically hit several times a season, which posed an extra challenge to infielders trying to catch them.
 However, beginning with the 2005 season, the ground rules for Twins games were changed such that any batted ball that struck a speaker in the foul territory would automatically be called a foul ball, regardless of whether or not it was caught.

-The dome's roof color made it close to impossible to catch balls without taking the eye off the ball.
-As a result, fielders frequently lost balls in the roof.
+The dome’s roof color made fly balls nearly impossible to track.
+As a result, fielders frequently lost sight of them against the roof.
 An example of this is seen in a home run derby put on by a softball entertainment crew before a Twins game.
 Taken at the field level, the balls generally tended to be lost in the roof.